githubtraining/community-starter-kit/responses/01a-add-description.md

 ## Step 1: Add a Repository Description

-First, we are going to focus on helping others understand Mona's project.
-After all, people are most likely to contribute to projects they use - so no users === no contributors.
+First, let's focus on helping others understand Mona's project.
+After all, people are most likely to contribute to projects they use, so `no users === no contributors`.

-We want users to understand the project at a glance, so we will start by adding a description and creating the README.
+You want users to understand the project at a glance, so start by adding a description and creating the README.

-Mona is working on a first draft of the README, so can you help by adding a description to the repository?
-You can find the instructions below.
+Mona is working on a first draft of the README.
+Can you help by adding a description to the repository?

 ### :keyboard: Activity: Adding a repository description